Mate Sound the Pump...

 Death of Punch

 After an etching and aquatint by Thomas Rowlandson (top right) showing the death of Punch, Dr Syntax's horse.
 The plaque, although unmarked, is attributed to Adams Pottery in Staffordshire, and was made in the first half of the 20th century.
 The silver lustre platter (below left) has a 20th century Adams' printed mark (below centre).
-Read more here.
+The last photo shows another transfer from the Dr Syntax series.

 Back to top